Mental Health Facilities Honolulu County, HI

 Department Of Health Cmhc Makaha

-Department Of Health Cmhc Makaha is a mental health treatment center in Honolulu County, HI, located at 84-1170 Farrington Highway, Suite B-1a, 96792 zip code area.
+Department Of Health Cmhc Makaha is a mental health treatment center in Honolulu County, Hawaii, located at 84-1170 Farrington Highway, Suite B-1a, 96792 zip code.
 Department Of Health Cmhc Makaha provides outpatient treatment.
-Department Of Health Cmhc Makaha offers integrated dual diagnosis disorder treatment, behavior modification and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
-Department Of Health Cmhc Makaha also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and people with serious mental illness.
-Additional services at Department Of Health Cmhc Makaha consist of integrated primary care services, suicide prevention services and education services.
+Department Of Health Cmhc Makaha also offers integrated dual diagnosis disorder treatment, cognitive behavioral therapy and group therapy to young adults, seniors 65 or older and adults.
+Department Of Health Cmhc Makaha supports people with serious mental illness, clients referred from the court/judicial system and people requiring dual diagnosis treatment.
+Department Of Health Cmhc Makaha also provides family psychoeducation, intensive case management and education services.

 Learn More